neumino/thinky/README.md

 Overwrite the options defined in _options_.

 The argument _options_ is an object that can have the following fields

     - host: RethinkDB host (default "localhost")
     - port: RethinkDB port for client (default to 28015)
     - db: default database (default to "test")
     - poolMax: The maximum number of connections in the pool (default to 10)
+    - poolMin: The minimum number of connections in the pool (default to 1)
+    - enforce: represents if the schemas should be enforced or not.
+Its value can be:
+        - an object with the 3 fields:
+            - missing -- throw on missing fields -- default to false
+            - extra -- throw if extra fields are provided -- default to false
+            - type -- throw if the type is not the one expected -- default to true
+        - a boolean that set all 3 parameters to the same value

-    - poolMin: The minimum number of connections in the pool (default to 1) Setting a value to null will delete the value and the default value will be used.
+Setting a value to `null` will delete the value and the default value will be used.

 _Note_: Changing the host/port/poolMax/poolMin will create a new pool (the previous one will be drained).
 This behavior will be fixed when generic pool will be able to resize the pool at will (or when I'll fork it)